KatPrend/ProjCOP/Architecture/architecture.md

 BoardHighlights: This class manages highlighting the squares on the board where a certain piece can move legally.

-Store: The store class generates a list of power-ups that can be purchased with coins and applied to the squares in a board.
-Each store creates a storage object to track purchased power-ups before they are applied.
+Button: The button class allows for users to be able to purchase powerups with coins and apply them to the squares in a board.
+Each button that derives from the abstract button class (QueenButton, RookButton, etc) will allow the player to purchase that specific object and then use it in the game.

 Coins: The coins class exists to track the in-game economy.
 The class includes simple set and get methods.

-PowerUp: The powerup class is used to generate advantages from a pre-generated range that will be used to populate the Store.
-Powerups can be stored in a storage object and applied to a square.

 Piece: The Piece class is an abstract class from which the individual chess pieces will extend from.
 It tracks a piece's color and position.
 Since each piece moves differently, each chess piece will implement its own validMove() method.